SuperOfficeDocs/superoffice-docs/docs/database/tables/refcountrange.md

 ---
-uid: table-refcountrange
+uid: table-RefCountRange
-title: refcountrange table
+title: RefCountRange table
 description: Number allocation system, for keeping track of ranges of numbers loaned out to travel and satellite databases so.generated: true
 keywords:
   - "database"
   - "RefCountRange"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# refcountrange Table (172)
+# RefCountRange Table (172)

 ## Fields